Skip to main content

 What has been happening in the hotel industry

-• the rapid growth of hotel chains which offer very high standards of accommodation even at the budget end of the market.
-Budget branded hotels have become very widespread and are highly competitive - they can offer significant discounts which independent hotels cannot match and just their presence in a locality can adversely affect the position of the independents
+• budget brand hotels have become very widespread and are highly competitive - they can offer significant discounts which independent hotels cannot match and their presence in a locality can adversely affect the position of the independents

-• a significant improvement in the facilities offered by British hotels although there has been criticism of the rates charged
+• there has been a significant improvement in the facilities offered by British hotels although there has been criticism of the rates charged

-• the implementation of anti-discrimination legislation which requires hotels to make 'reasonable adjustments' to their premises to make them accessible to disabled people
+• anti-discrimination legislation requires hotels to make 'reasonable adjustments' to their premises to make them accessible to disabled people

-• technological developments - the rise of online travel agencies and booking services like Laterooms.com hotel room finder websites such as Trivago and integrated online booking software systems like Eviivo.
+• technological developments - the rise of online travel agencies and booking services like Laterooms.com hotel room finder websites such as Trivago and integrated online booking software systems.
 Some online booking services charge fees amounting to 20% of the room rate

 • the huge success of the TripAdvisor consumer ratings website - a good rating on TripAdvisor is now more or less essential

-• the emergence and growth of 'peer-to-peer' accommodation websites like Airbnb and One Fine Stay (purchased by the Accor hotel chain in 2016) which enable private householders to let out rooms and which are becoming popular with travellers looking to save money on overnight accommodation
+• the emergence and growth of 'peer-to-peer' accommodation websites like Airbnb and One Fine Stay which enable private householders to let out rooms and which are becoming popular with travellers looking to save money on overnight accommodation

-According to industry sources the immediate outlook is positive particularly for hotels in the provinces although growth is likely to be slower.
+The outlook in the short to medium term is looking reasonably good.
+The industry has shown resilience in it's bounce back from the pandemic and cost-of-living crisis.
+However, the cost-of-living crisis still has the potential to leave a shadow over people's willingness and ability to find the disposable income to spend on leisure activities.
 For the best chance of success it's essential to make sure you offer guests what's important to them.
-Topping the polls are efficient check-in and check-out a comfortable bed and free efficient wi-fi in all rooms.
+Topping the polls are efficient check-in and check-out a comfortable bed and free efficient Wi-Fi in all rooms.

 Keeping up to date with developments